-These websites offer a broadened perspective on the seafood industry and the coastal environment in the Gulf of Mexico and South Atlantic regions:
+These websites offer a broadened perspective on the seafood industry and coastal environments:

 www.aboutseafood.com – The National Fisheries Institute is the nation’s largest seafood trade association and represents a wide spectrum of firms from family-owned operations to multinational corporations that import seafood products.
 A great source for info on the nutritional benefits of seafood, the NFI is also a factual touchstone for verifying the rhetoric disseminated by mass media and anti-fishing activists.

 www.carolinacoastalvoices.wordpress.com – Coastal Voices is an oral history project about the maritime heritage of the Outer Banks and Down East region of coastal North Carolina.

 www.consumerfreedom.com – The Center for Consumer Freedom educates on food issues and reveals funding sources and PR ploys of animal rights groups, environmental organizations, and other “non-profits” that mold public opinion.